1) What is a social enterprise?

 A social enterprise, generally speaking, is a business that targets at a specific social mission such as creating jobs and providing training to underprivileged groups, giving support to ethnic communities, promoting fair trade and building a community of harmony.
 It attempts to solve social problems by commercial means.
 Its profit will be principally re-invested in the business to create wider social impact.
 Maximising profit for the shareholders is not its primary target.
 In Hong Kong, there is no formal definition of social enterprise.
 Neither is there any formal registration system for social enterprises, nor is there any legal form as social enterprise in Hong Kong.

 Usually we use ‘Double Bottom Line’ to describe the unique of social enterprise which embodies a relationship between ‘social objective’ and ‘financial goal’ as a self-sustaining cycle of interaction.
 Unlike ordinary social service agency, social enterprise has a clear business target to reach in order to maintain and sustain its operation.
 Yet, unlike an ordinary business enterprise, social enterprise is primarily driven by its social objective.
 In other words, both the ‘social objective’ and the ‘business target” are indispensable components of social enterprise.

 2) How many social enterprises are there in Hong Kong?

-According to “Social Enterprise Directory” composed and issued by HKCSS – HSBC Social Enterprise Business Centre, the number of social enterprises established by non-profit organizations, NGOs and private enterprises, in Hong Kong in 2015-16 is 574.
+According to “Social Enterprise Directory” composed and issued by Social Enterprise Business Centre, the number of social enterprises established by non-profit organizations, NGOs and private enterprises, is 713, as of Apr of 2023.

 3) How did social enterprises come into existence?